-- 'Saving Swindon': there had been significant input to this by Commonweal staff, but the whole project had not so far been effective: - Cluster collaboration: higher level of collaboration during the year, with work carried out towards 'life beyond levels', joint training, transitions and support functions, amongst other areas; - MAT / Academy Sponsor, continued exploration: Governors explored at length and keeping a watching brief: - Ofsted-readiness: full review of SEF showed good progress.
-Further work to be carried out on Behaviour for Learning, employability skills and renewing 'Healthy Schools' status; - Governor training: much completed, but continuing as a priorities for governors; and - PAN / student recruitment at 11 & 16: significant improvements in Sixth Form recruitment and marketing lead to 149 joining Year 12 in September 2016.
+- 'Saving Swindon': there had been significant input to this by Commonweal staff, but the whole project had not so far been effective; - Cluster collaboration: higher level of collaboration during the year, with work carried out towards 'life beyond levels', joint training, transitions and support functions, amongst other areas; - MAT / Academy Sponsor, continued exploration: Governors explored at length and Executive Strategic Partnership formed, still keeping a watching brief on possible formation of a MAT; - Ofsted-readiness: full review of SEF showed good progress.
+Further work to be carried out on Behaviour for Learning, outcomes, teaching and learning and Sixth Form provision; - Governor training: much completed, but continuing as a priorities for governors; and - PAN / student recruitment at 11 & 16: significant improvements in Sixth Form recruitment and marketing lead to 147 joining Year 12 in September 2017.
 A full PAN of 230 admitted into Year 7.

-Objectives met: some areas requiring further work to embed changes, as reflected in the 2016-19 School Development Plan.
+Objectives met: some areas requiring further work to embed changes, as reflected in the 2017-2020 School Development Plan.